No-go theorem for inflation in Ricci-inverse gravity: Basic setup

 Consequently, the corresponding inverse Ricci scalar $A\equiv g_{\mu\nu}A^{\mu\nu}$ is given by

 It is clear that $A\neq R^{-1}$.
 Thanks to these useful definitions, we are able to define explicitly the Lagrangian

-It appears that this Lagrangian contains three independent variables, $N(t)$, $\beta(t)$, and $\sigma(t)$, and their time derivatives.
+It appears that this Lagrangian contains three independent variables, $N(t)$, $\beta(t)$, and $\sigma(t)$, along with their time derivatives.
 Now, we would like to define their corresponding Euler-Lagrange equations in order to figure out cosmological solutions.
 First, for the lapse function $N$, we have the following Euler-Lagrange equation defined as

 which will be reduced to

 after setting $N=1$.
 On the other hand, since ${\cal L}$ contains not only $\beta$ and $\dot\beta$ but also $\ddot\beta$, the following Euler-Lagrange equation of $\beta$ turns out to be